 Where to go in Spain

-There is so much to see in Spain and each region and city is different.
-If you are scouting out a place for next winter however, you will want to focus on the following more southerly regions.
+There is so much to see in Spain, and each region and city is different.
+You really can’t go wrong in any region in Spain.
+But if you are looking for a winter escape, you will probably want to scout out these more southerly regions for a winter escape.

 Valencia